 Miss your mortgage payment....
 Your lender begins the foreclosure process.
 Some lenders start the process after a single missed payment while others will give you ninety days.
 In either case, the late payment is included in your credit report and will affect your credit score.
 Next month, you'll have to pay two mortgage payments plus the late fee to get caught up.

 Miss your credit card payment....
 After your payment is 30 days late, your creditor will report the late payment to the credit bureaus.
 Your credit score will be affected.
-Your late fee could be up to $25, or $35 if you've been late in the previous six months.
+Your late fee could be up to $25, or $35 if you've been late another time in the previous six months.
 If your credit card has a rewards program, you might not be able to use your rewards until you catch up.
 Once you miss two payments, your interest rate could increase and you may lose any promotional rate on purchases or balance transfers.

 Miss your auto loan payment....
 The lender will report the late payment to the credit bureaus after 30 days.
 The late payment will affect your credit score.
 You’ll be charged a late fee and your interest rate could increase.
 The lender probably won't start the repossession process after a single missed payment.
 However, if you don't get caught up your vehicle is at risk.